MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 ## Is the data sampled?
 The data isn't sampled.
 Analytics will use all the data that's sent, unless it's sent in the wrong format or some of the known limits are reached.

-## What is the latency between a log sent and its representation in the Analytics dashboards?
+## What's the latency between a log sent and its representation in the Analytics dashboards?
 The latency is typically just a few seconds.

 ## If the app is offline, does the SDK store the logs and then send them once it's back online?